How to Get a Job Teaching English Abroad

 International Service Programs

-Participating in international service programs like the Peace Corps and WorldTeach is another way to travel overseas to teach.
+Participating in an international service program like the Peace Corps is another way to travel overseas to teach.
 Teaching English is one of the most common placements for Peace Corps volunteers.
 Volunteers have the opportunity to work in developing countries in Africa, Latin America, and Eastern Europe.
 Some volunteers also teach math, science, and health.

 Those who complete their Peace Corps assignment become members of a large network of alumni who can be of tremendous assistance with future careers.